lidofinance/docs/docs/contracts/lido-oracle.md

   `lastCompletedEpochId`.
 Usually, it should be a frame long: 32 _ 12 _ 225 = 86400, but maybe
   multiples more in case that the previous frame didn't reach the quorum,
 - `lidoFee` - Lido's fee in basis points.
 Might be retrieved by calling `getFee()` in the [Lido contract][6],
-- `basisPoint` - basis point.
-1% equals 100.
+- `basisPoint` - a constant that determines the accuracy of the fee, it's equal to 10000.

 :::note
 It is important to note here, that we collect post/pre pair (not current/last), to avoid